 The effectiveness of, and the impact of Highways England’s application of its pay flexibilities on the relativity of pay to other relevant DfT family and transport sector organisations.

-The effectiveness of the performance related pay (PRP) approach, and consideration of to the extent to which the PRP approach incentivises performance.
+The effectiveness of the performance related pay (PRP) approach, and consideration of the extent to which the PRP approach incentivises performance.

 The extent to which total remuneration levels reflect market conditions and represent value for money in terms of securing the required talent for the best value possible.